 What is the programme?
 Who is involved?
-Costs The Mockingbird Family Model (MFM) 1 is an approach to supporting foster carers and the children and young people placed with them.
+Costs The Mockingbird Family Model (MFM) is an approach to supporting foster carers and the children and young people placed with them.
 It aims to ensure young people in foster care experience improved stability, stronger birth family and sibling relationships and more successful early reunifications with their birth family.
+Update 2020 : the programme was seen as a promising model by all participants although it would require time and careful consideration of decisions to be effective and sustainable.
 MFM brings together clusters of between 6 and 10 'satellite foster homes' to form a 'constellation'.
-The constellation is supported by hub carers, identified as key to MFM's success, who provide range of supports to those within the constellation The ongoing cost of running a constellation during the pilot phase was estimated to be around £30,491 per year (data from 5/8 MFM host services; 2015 prices) including payments to hub carers, additional payments for activities and mileage.
+The constellation is supported by hub carers, identified as key to MFM's success, who provide range of supports to those within the constellation.
+As of March 20202, across 12 fostering services there were 41 Mockingbird constellations involving 320 satellite homes, 673 adults and 705 children and young people (CYP).
+467 foster carer households and 921 care-experienced CYP took part between April 2017 and March 2020.
+The ongoing cost of running a constellation during the pilot phase was estimated to be around £30,491 per year (data from 5/8 MFM host services; 2015 prices) including payments to hub carers, additional payments for activities and mileage.
 This excludes payments for respite care or the costs for staffing, such as the constellation liaison worker.
+An evaluation report was published in September 2020 .
+Costs reflected the resources required to deliver the project in 12 sites from April 2017 to March 2020.
+The cost (adjusted to remove set-up costs) over the 3 year period was calculated to be £3,382,615.
 The overall objective of the Innovation Programme in Hampshire and the Isle of Wight was to create the right conditions and capacity for professional to work as effectively as possible (p7).
-2 Specific Social Care Innovations include: a) An new offer for children on the edge of care b) Piloting an approaching to volunteering with vulnerable children and families c) A pilot intervention to address child sexual exploitation.
+Specific Social Care Innovations include: a) An new offer for children on the edge of care b) Piloting an approaching to volunteering with vulnerable children and families c) A pilot intervention to address child sexual exploitation.
 The edge of care offer includes a key worker, a structured weekly activities programme and a volunteer mentor.
 Volunteering The Hampshire model is a newly recruited team of 4 volunteer coordinators.
 The Isle of Wight model involves Home Start providing family support volunteers.
 The child sexual exploitation team includes a team manager, 3 social workers and two administrators.
 The team also includes 2 health safeguarding nurses, the specialist Barnardo's worker and police inputs, however, the costs of these members are excluded from the unit costs shown here.
 A typical edge of care intervention costs £3,273.
-This includes £1,812 for the key worker, £1,065 for the Activities Programme, and £396 for support from the volunteer mentors.
-Volunteering Hampshire, £396.40 per substantive intervention, including the co-ordinator, marketing and admin, volunteer expenses, and overheads at 20% Isle of Wight, £305 per substantive intervention for the Volunteer Co-ordinator.
+This includes £1,812 for the key worker, £1,065 for the Activities Programme, and £396.40 for support from the volunteer mentors.
+Volunteering Hampshire, £396.40 per substantive intervention, including the co-ordinator, marketing and admin, volunteer expenses, and overheads at 20% Isle of Wight, £304.65 per substantive intervention for the Volunteer Co-ordinator.
 Addressing child exploitation - £262,980 per team including staffing and approximate overheads at 20%.
-Sefton Community Adolescent Service (CAS) 3 aimed to: a) reduce numbers of young people entering the care system at age 13+; b) improve placement stability for looked after young people; c) reduce the number of children missing from home or care; d) achieve engagement in Education, Training and Employment; e) reduce involvement with the criminal justice system, and with guns and gangs; and f) reduce the number of young people at risk of Child Sexual Exploitation (p7).
-The model centred on 2 multi-disciplinary hub teams working with young people and their families.
-These teams were supported by a 4-bed residential children's home, commissioned to offer planned respite provision.
-The residential respite unit has capacity for 4 young people to stay, totalling 1,440 overnight stays a year.
-During the evaluation period, the total number of young people did not exceed 139 (756 overnight stays).
-This under-occupancy meant the unit costs were higher than expected at £889 per night compared to £467 if operating at full capacity over the year.
-However, the unit was also used flexibly with some young people accessing it for just a few hours during the day (p36).

-1 McDermid, S., Baker, C. & Lawson, D. with Holmes, L. (2016) The evaluation of the Mockingbird Family Model, Department for Education, http://innovationcsc.co.uk/wp-content/uploads/2017/11/1.2.73-DFE-RR528-Mockingbird family model evaluation.pdf.
+&lt;sup>1 McDermid, S., Baker, C. & Lawson, D. with Holmes, L. (2016) The evaluation of the Mockingbird Family Model, Department for Education, Children's Social Care Innovation Programme: insights and evaluation - GOV.UK (www.gov.uk)